 FOR UPDATES AND SPECIALS:

-Imported Red and Yellow Peppers: Prices higher this week.
+Imported Red and Yellow Peppers: Slight increase this week

 Fruits & Citrus

-Oranges: California Navels have started, prices have started to level off, however larger sizes are more expensive.
+Oranges: California Navels are shipping, larger sizes are more expensive.

 Pineapple: Lighter supplies this week with the Easter holiday, resulting in higher prices.